Rays vs. Brewers Player Props Betting Odds

 Tellez Stats

-- Rowdy Tellez has 32 hits with four doubles, 10 home runs, 18 walks and 23 RBI.
+- Rowdy Tellez has recorded 32 hits with four doubles, 10 home runs and 19 walks.
+He has driven in 23 runs.

 Tellez Recent Games